Gigaspaces/xap-docs/site-hugo/content/xap/14.0/dev-dotnet/asynchronous-persistency-with-the-mirror.markdown

 The above share the **same** [Space Persistency](./space-persistency-overview.html) settings but have different space settings.
 See the [NHibernate Space Persistency](./hibernate-space-persistency.html) for details how to use the built-in `HibernateExternalDataSource`.

-# The Data-Grid Processing Unit
+# The Data Grid Processing Unit

 The `cluster-config.mirror-service` `space` settings specify the interaction between the IMDG primary spaces and the Mirror Service.
 The `mirror="true"` `space` element tag enables the replication mechanism from the IMDG Primary spaces to the Mirror Service.
 Once the `mirror="true"` is specified, all IMDG members will be Mirror aware and will be delegating their activities into the Mirror service.
 The IMDG primary instance will replicate the operations that have been logged within the primary redo log every `interval-millis` amount of time or `interval-opers` amount of operations.
 Both of these mechanisms are always active and the first one that is breached triggers the replication event.